plfa/plfa.github.io/README.md

 ### Building the EPUB

-The EPUB version of the book is built using Pandoc, with Lua filters, and the script `run-liquid.lua`, which wraps the library [`liquid.lua`][liquid-lua].
+The EPUB version of the book is built using Pandoc, with Lua filters, and the script `epub/render-liquid-template.lua`, which wraps the library [`liquid.lua`][liquid-lua].
 Here's how to build the EPUB:

 1. Install a recent version of Pandoc, [available here][pandoc].
    We recommend their official installer (on the linked page),